Professor Shaheen Hamdy (MB ChB, PhD, FRCP) - personal details

 I am currently a Professor in Medicine (Gastroenterology) within the University of Manchester, and Director of the Neuroscience Research Institute whilst also holding a clinical academic contract, delivering clinical care at Salford Royal Hospital NHS Trust for 50% of my contracted time.
 Below, is a brief synopsis of my academic career to date.
 Over the last 8 years, I have also been involved in the direct supervision of four MD Fellows, six PhD students and three MPhil students.
 During this time, I have become proficient in the training and mentoring of graduate students, both in terms of the guidance and necessary support, and in terms of the academic process.
 As part of this process, I hold fortnightly half day team based meetings as well as conducting day to day regular mentoring activity.
 I am also lead academic clinician for the NIHR integrated academic training programme in GI Sciences at the University of Manchester.

-In the last 5 years, in collaboration with the University of Manchester Intellectual Property Ltd, I have been developing a new innovative device for treating swallowing problems after stroke.
-This has resulted in a spin out company, Phagenesis Ltd, and has now secured follow-on investment of the tune of £9M to significantly enhance the adoption of this technology leading to its implementation as a routine hospital based therapy.
-Two patent applications for US and European approval have now been awarded and the device is CE marked and achieving sales in UK, European and Middle-Eastern markets.
+In the last 5 years, in collaboration with the University of Manchester Intellectual Property Ltd, I have been developing treatments for swallowing problems after stroke.
+This has resulted in a spin out company, Phagenesis Ltd, which has now secured follow-on investment.

 I have been actively involved in helping to deliver the undergraduate medical school curriculum in the form of SSM, Project Options, Bedside Clinical Teaching, OSCE exams and undergraduate admission interviews and screening.
 From 2005-2008, I was clinical lead for Project Options in the Salford Sector.
 I act as clinical academic lead for Gastrointestinal Sciences in the Institute of Inflammation and Repairand attend the Senior Management Meetings on a month basis.